Ossy Prestige: Constituency projects

-As part of his 2016 constituency project, Hon.
-Prestige distributed "keke-napepe", motor cycles, electricity generating sets, grinding machines, sewing machines, hairdressing dryers etc. to the people of his Federal Constituency.
+As part of his 2016 constituency project, Ossy distributed "keke-napepe", motorcycles, electric generators, grinding machines, sewing machines, hairdressing dryers etc.

-In 2017, Hon.
-Ossy Prestige and the Federal Government National Directorate of Employment gave the unemployed young men and women from his Federal Constituency of Aba North and South skills acquisition training to create employment for themselves and others.

-The two phase training was on Catering/Confectionery, Cosmetology and Basic Business Training (BBT) otherwise known as Entrepreneurship.
+In 2017, Ossy and the Federal Government National Directorate of Employment gave the unemployed young men and women from his Federal Constituency of Aba North and South skills acquisition training.
+The two-phase training was on Catering/Confectionery, Cosmetology and Basic Business Training (BBT) otherwise known as Entrepreneurship.

 Personal life

-Prestige was married to Rotary Ann Precious and they had five children.
+Prestige married Rotary Ann Precious.
+They had five children.
 He was a Christian and member of the Presbyterian Church denomination.

+Death

+He died on 6 February 2021.